balaji-techascend/career-roadmap/README.md

 This repository is a **private career control system**.

-It is not documentation.
-It is not a journal.
-It is not meant to be polished or impressive.

-Its purpose is to help you **make clearer, calmer career decisions** through the next year — and to keep doing so as conditions change.
+It is mission control for the next 12 months that you will create.
+Just signal extraction and course correction as conditions change.
+We are not talking about polish or performance.

-The goal is **clarity and control**, not certainty.
+The target is **Agency** with **clarity and control**.
+Certainty doesn't exist anyway.

 ---